benpeart/ada/PCB/README.md

 ## v1.1
 * Increased track width of 5V and 24V traces
 * Added second via in 24V trace, or rather added trace to second via which wasn't there in v1.0
-* Swapped + and - symbols on silkscreen close RX header
+* Swapped + and - symbols on silkscreen close to RX header
 * Added a 10k pull-up on the stepper driver enable.
 In v1.0, no pull-up is present, meaning the steppers are enabled if the ESP32 isn't running.
 No big deal, but somewhat neater to disable steppers if the ESP32 isn't running.

 # To do for this readme
 * Add picture of assembled board
-* Write assembly guide
+* Add some pictures to the assembly section
 * Add J2 header pinout
 * Stepper current adjustment
 * Refer to next steps